neo-project/docs/en-us/white-paper.md

 ### Design goals

-The mission of the AntShares is "Digital Assets for Everyone".
+The mission of the NEO is "Digital Assets for Everyone".
 Bitcoin and other blockchains hope to build a parallel to the real world financial system.
-AntShares wants to build a financial system that can bridge the gap to real world assets.
-At the same time, the AntShares target audience consists of mainstream Internet users, not just liberals, geeks and developers.
-In order to achieve this vision, AntShares needs to use different designs on the base level.
+NEO wants to build a financial system that can bridge the gap to real world assets.
+At the same time, the NEO target audience consists of mainstream Internet users, not just liberals, geeks and developers.
+In order to achieve this vision, NEO needs to use different designs on the base level.

 #### Compliance with the Physical World